Abbasmo72/Simple-Python-Game/README.md

 print(f'The number is a guess {count}')
 ```

-5. Conclusion
+5. Conclusion:

     This implementation of the Bulls and Cows game showcases several important programming concepts, such as:<br>
 	Functions: Encapsulating behavior into reusable blocks.<br>
 	Loops: Using loops to allow for repeated interaction until a condition is met.<br>
-Conditionals: Implementing conditional logic to guide the flow of the program based on user input and game rules.<br>
+	Conditionals: Implementing conditional logic to guide the flow of the program based on user input and game rules.

 ## Potential Improvements